 c) Right to restriction of processing

-(2) To exercise your rights, you can contact us at any time by using the contact details provided above in §1 No. 2 and §1 No. 3 or the contact form on our website.
+(2) To exercise your rights, you can contact us at any time by using the contact details provided above in §1 of this Policy or a contact form on our websites.

-(3) In addition, you have the right lodge a complaint with a data protection supervisory authority about our processing of your personal data.
+(3) In addition, you have the right to lodge a complaint with a data protection supervisory authority about our processing of your personal data.
 The data protection supervisory authority responsible for oversight of CDC is:

-(1) When using our website for informational purposes only, i.e. if you simply view our website and do not register or actively transfer any other data to us, we process the personal data that your browser transfers to our server.
+(1) When using our website for informational purposes only, i.e. if you simply view our website and do not register or actively transfer any other data to us, we process the personal data that your browser transfers to our server (so-called log data).
 This processing is necessary to display our website for you and to be able maintain stability and security.
 The data processed are the following:

 a) IP address